 Significant Recent Cases/Legislation – Penny White, Joe Riley

-Penny reviews the significant decisions in the areas of employment law, family law, workers’ compensation, estates and property.
+Penny reviews the significant decisions in the areas of civil procedure, employment law, family law, workers’ compensation, estates and property.
 Joe summarizes recently enacted state legislation.

-Trial Simulation: Thorny Evidence Issues – Penny White, Joe Riley
+Pretrial and Trial Simulations – Penny White, Joe Riley

-The presenters use a simulated trial to raise various evidentiary issues.
-Throughout the testimony in a hypothetical trial, counsel raise various evidentiary objections.
-Joe and Penny lead the audience in a discussion of the appropriate objections and then provide insight into the likely resolution by trial and appellate judges.
+The presenters use a simulation to raise various procedural, evidentiary, and strategic issues that arise during pretrial discovery and at trial.
+Through simulated discovery proceedings in a hypothetical case, counsel confront and resolve various procedural issues and evidentiary problems, while assuring a consistent pretrial and trial strategy.
+Joe and Penny lead the audience in a discussion of their reactions to the issues and then provide insight into the likely resolution by trial and appellate judges.

-Ethics: Tennessee’s Rules of Professional Conduct – Penny White, Joe Riley
+Ethics: Understanding and Following the Tennessee’s Rules of Professional Conduct – Penny White, Joe Riley

 In the first three-hour session, Penny and Joe separately present a variety of timely ethics/professionalism topics of interest to the practicing attorney.
 These interactive presentations are based upon hypothetical scenarios that require resolution through the application of the Rules of Professional Conduct.